 ACCOMMODATION: Very good, all have private, en-suite bathrooms, and full-time hot water.
 Electricity is available everywhere 24-hours a day.
 Internet is widespread, but not available at the remote Dashueshan.
 At higher altitudes, the interior of the rooms is chilly, but warm blankets are provided.

-PHOTOGRAPHY: If you are a casual photographer, you will love this trip!
+PHOTOGRAPHY: If you are a casual photographer, you will enjoy this trip.
 Nowhere in Asia are birds more cooperative and easier to take pictures of, and because as birders we are visiting many places where once-scare and skittish birds are fed, there is plenty of opportunity to indulge in some shooting without costing us any species.
-If you are a serious photographer, our Taiwan Photo Journey will likely be a better option.
+If you are a serious photographer, our Taiwan: Birding with a Camera Tour (BwC) will likely be a better option.

 WHEN TO GO: We time our set-departure tour for when wintering birds are departing and many summer birds are arriving.
 Simultaneously, the residents are breeding, so it makes it a great combo.
 But if you were planning a custom tour and were only interested in residents and endemics, then anytime from March – September works, and if you fancy the best of the migrants and wintering birds, then October to November and March to early April also work.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently not required for citizens of the US, Canada, UK, Australia, New Zealand, Japan, and most European countries.
 For other countries, please check with the nearest embassy or consulate, or ask our office staff for help.
 Travel requirements are subject to change; it’s a good idea to double check six weeks before you travel.